 Best French Baguette Recipe

-But today’s recipe has always kinda haunted me.
 My family loves a good crusty French baguette.
 We eat this kind of bread with so many things!
-It’s so chewy and yeasty and good.
-But I’ve always been afraid to try making it myself.
-Everything you hear says it’s complicated and fussy, and no one but a French boulanger could ever get it right.
+It’s so chewy, yeasty, and good.
+I’ve always been a little afraid to try making it myself.
+Everything you hear suggests it’s complicated and fussy, and only a French boulanger could ever get it right.

 WRONG!
 Here’s living proof that anyone can make a killer baguette.